 Using Honey Bottling Machines

 Honey bottling machines make the bottling and packaging of honey fast and easy.
-They also add consistency of the filling levels of honey jars.
+They also add consistency to the filling levels of honey jars.
 Some bottling machines include a finalization step where they label honey jars for you.
 They are great for large beekeeping operations that can afford them and have a lot of honey to bottle and package.

-Specific operation of a honey bottling machine depends on the tasks that it can perform and the model of the machine.
+The specific operation of a honey bottling machine depends on the tasks that it can perform and the model of the machine.
 You should learn how to properly operate the machine that you have at the best bottling speed you can achieve.
 Additionally, you should perform any honey bottling and packaging task that the machine does not perform, such as rinsing containers, centering honey jars and labelling jars among others.

 Spills during Honey Bottling and Packaging

 Liquid honey that you are putting in jars may accidentally spill on surfaces or the sides of the honey jar.
 If any spills occur, clean them up immediately or as soon as you can.
-Spilled honey causes unhygienic conditions to quickly develop in the bottling and packaging process.
+Spilt honey causes unhygienic conditions to quickly develop in the bottling and packaging process.
 On the sides of honey jars, the spill attracts dirt and unwanted insects to the jar.

 Sieving, Straining and Filtering Honey

 Sieve, strain and filter honey as appropriate before bottling and packaging it.
 Sieving and straining remove large particles of undesirable materials from honey.
-They let the components of honey including propolis to remain within the honey.
+They let the components of honey including propolis remain within the honey.
 Filtering honey removes some components of honey.
-It gives you honey that is very clear but lacking some of its components.
+It gives you honey that is very clear but lacks some of its components.

 Safe Handling and Storage of Bottled Honey

 Jars of honey need proper storage conditions.
 Improper storage of the jars causes the honey to lose its high quality.
 It may also go bad in some instances.
 Conditions for proper honey storage include dryness and low light.
-If you do not have capability to store the jars of honey, arrange for their release into the market as soon as possible.
-You may use crates, cartons, baskets or other appropriate, available and safe container to manage the jars of honey during transportation.
+If you do not have the capability to store the jars of honey, arrange for their release into the market as soon as possible.
+You may use crates, cartons, baskets or another appropriate, available and safe container to manage the jars of honey during transportation.

 Warming Honey for Bottling

 Despite being a liquid, honey can get very thick and viscous.
-Its composition that includes a high amount of sugars and little water content contributes to its viscosity.
+Its composition which includes a high amount of sugars and little water content contributes to its viscosity.
 This composition also contributes to other behaviors of honey, especially crystallization.
 Crystallization is the process in which sugars in the honey form crystals of various sizes and settle at the bottom of the container of honey.
 The crystals can harden to various levels and cause difficulties in pouring honey from the container.
 Honey flows best when it is at a temperature of between 900F and 1000F.